krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

     Let the balance factor be $f$, then the balance factor of any node in an AVL tree satisfies $-1 \le f \le 1$.

-## 7.5.2 &nbsp; Rotations in Avl Trees
+## 7.5.2 &nbsp; Rotations in AVL Trees

 The characteristic of AVL trees lies in the "rotation" operation, which can restore balance to unbalanced nodes without affecting the inorder traversal sequence of the binary tree.
 In other words, **rotation operations can both maintain the property of a "binary search tree" and make the tree return to a "balanced binary tree"**.

 We call nodes with a balance factor absolute value $> 1$ "unbalanced nodes".
-Depending on the imbalance situation, rotation operations are divided into four types: right rotation, left rotation, left rotation then right rotation, and right rotation then left rotation.
+Depending on the imbalance situation, rotation operations are divided into four types: right rotation, left rotation, right rotation then left rotation, and left rotation then right rotation.
 Below we describe these rotation operations in detail.

 ### 1. &nbsp; Right Rotation